SavMartin/Ice-Tools-Update-2.80/README.md

 in edit mode so you can only see the verts or edges - this allows for greater ease and control in cases of retopology.

-You can support me by purchasing the Ice tools addon here: https://gum.co/WBCq
+You can support me by purchasing the complete version of the Ice tools addon here: https://gum.co/WBCq

 Quick demo for hard surface modelling using Ice Tools: https://youtu.be/FFvLTHKKv2Y